hdtodd/ISM_Emulator/README.md

 ## Creating Other Devices
 To create another ISM device, you'll need to:
-*  Enumerate the types of signals and their delay durations:
+*  Enumerate the types of signals and their pulse and gap durations:
 	*  Examine the device description in the `rtl_433` distribution under the `/src/devices` directory
-	*  Examine the timings that can be analyzed by `rtl_433 -A -r <filename>` from the `rtl_433_tests` directory
+	*  Examine the `.cu8` timings that can be analyzed by `rtl_433 -A -r <filename>` from the `rtl_433_tests` directory
-	*  Examine the waveforms that can be visualized from the `http` link that `rtl_433 -A -r` provides.
+	*  Examine the waveforms that can be visualized from the triq `http` link that `rtl_433 -A -r` provides.
+*  Note, particularly, whether the message or transmission is reflected (in whole or by nibbles or by bytes), inverted (ditto), and the type of checksum needed to create a valid packet
 *  Define those signal timings in your device's equivalent of `AR609_signals[]`;
-*  Write a function to reformat the data as it comes from the sensor object into the format expected by the device: the AR609 protocol code `pack_AR609()` demonstrates how to do that; be sure to set the expected message data length, too;
+*  Write a function to reformat the data as it comes from the sensor object into the format expected by the device, including checksums, reflections, and inversions: the AR609 protocol code `AR609.pack_msg()` demonstrates how to do that; be sure to set the expected message data length, too;
-*  Write the procedure `.make_wave()` to create the array of signaling commands: again, `AR609()` demonstrates how to do that.
+*  Write the procedure `.make_wave()` to create the array of signaling commands: again, `AR609.make_wave()` demonstrates how to do that.

 ## Release History